 And that's the problem.
 Once a dictatorship is allowed to rule, it's very hard, if not impossible, to unwind it in your lifetime.

 My own belief is that trauma bonding slows evolution in terms of becoming a more peaceful, tolerant planet.
+It also stunts intelligence.
 We have a choice to give into destruction or build a utopia.

 ArtII.S3.5.1 Presidential Immunity to Suits and Official Conduct - Constitution Annotated (U.S. government website_